Terminal Agents Suffice for Enterprise Automation: Experiments

-\textbf{Web agents offer more flexibility at a higher cost.} By interacting with the platform through a browser, web agents can in principle perform any action a human user would, and this flexibility translates to strong success rates: they achieve the highest or tied-highest accuracy in 8 of the 12 platform--model combinations.
+\textbf{Web agents offer more flexibility at a higher cost.} By interacting with the platform through a browser, web agents can in principle perform any action a human user would, and this flexibility translates to strong success rates: they achieve the highest or tied-highest accuracy in 8 of 12 platform--model combinations.
 However, this comes at a substantial cost premium.
-On ServiceNow, web agents cost 4--6$\times$ more than terminal agents across Claude models, as each interaction requires processing large accessibility trees and screenshots.
-The overhead is especially pronounced for Opus 4.6 on ERPNext, where web agents cost \$6.49 per task compared to \$0.72 for CLI: a 9$\times$ difference with only a modest accuracy gain (81.6\% vs.\ 76.8\%).
+On ServiceNow, web agents cost 2--7$\times$ more than terminal agents across all four backbones, as each interaction processes large accessibility trees and screenshots.
+The overhead is especially pronounced for Opus 4.6 on ERPNext, where web agents cost \$6.49 per task compared to \$0.72 for the terminal agent: a 9$\times$ difference with only a modest accuracy gain (81.6\% vs.\ 76.8\%).

-\textbf{Terminal agents offer the best cost--performance tradeoff.} Terminal agents match or exceed web agent accuracy in 7 of 12 platform--model combinations while consistently costing less, often by a factor of 5 and more.
-On ServiceNow, terminal-based coding agents achieve the highest success rate for all 4 models, and with Gemini 3.1 Pro the terminal agent reaches 77.5\% averaged across all environments at just \$0.09 per task, the most cost-efficient configuration in the table.
+\textbf{Terminal agents offer the best cost--performance tradeoff.} Terminal agents match or exceed web agent accuracy in 8 of 12 platform--model combinations, treating scores within one standard error as ties, while consistently costing less, often by a factor of 5 and more.
+On the full benchmark the two paradigms fall within about a point of each other for three of the four models, so the terminal advantage over browser access is one of cost rather than accuracy; against tool-use agents it is a large accuracy gap on every platform as well.
+On ServiceNow, terminal-based coding agents achieve the highest success rate for all 4 models, although for Claude Sonnet 4.6 and Claude Opus 4.6 the margin over the web agent (1.2 and 1.5 points) is comparable to the run-to-run variation we report in Appendix~\ref{sec:reproducibility} and is not evidence of a paradigm-level difference.
+With Gemini 3.1 Pro the terminal agent reaches 77.5\% averaged across all environments at just \$0.09 per task, the most cost-efficient configuration in the table.
 Their advantage stems from programmatic interaction through shell commands and API calls, which avoids the overhead of UI rendering while retaining the flexibility to compose arbitrary operations that MCP tools may not expose.
-We investigate where terminal agents still fail in Section \ref{sec:cli-failures-discussion}.
+This ordering is not confined to frontier models: it also holds on every platform for two smaller open-weight backbones (Appendix~\ref{sec:open-weight}).
+We investigate where terminal agents still fail in Section~\ref{sec:cli-failures-discussion}.